Melasery/sensor-pattern-knitout/README.md

-# sensor-pattern-knitout
+## Acknowledgments

+The sensor pattern was designed by Prof. Sonia Roberts (Wesleyan University).
+Knitout code implementation by Marouan El-Asery.

-This code uses the [Knitout](https://github.com/textiles-lab/knitout) language and compiler, originally developed by the Carnegie Mellon University Textiles Lab.
+This code uses the [Knitout](https://github.com/textiles-lab/knitout) format developed by the CMU Textiles Lab.